FRUiT-git/starc/README.md

 # starc
-Cloud Imperium Games Star Citizen launcher script
+Cloud Imperium Games Star Citizen 3.13+ launcher script

-Updated 3.13
 This script is intended to run Star Citizen using the less possible user knowledge and interaction.

 _This script requires_